-3.3.2 Fields of Silver Spring
+3.1.2 Fields of Silver Spring

 The site is approximately 8.4 acres with multiple, two- to three-story apartment buildings.
 Walkways and surface parking areas extend throughout the property.
 The site is partially covered by tree canopy cover but does not provide any storm water management treatments.

 This multi-unit residential development was built in 1947 and currently contains 221 units.
 It is a low-income housing tax credit project with subsidies set to expire past the intended life of this plan.
-The Forest

-Glen/Montgomery Hills Sector Plan seeks to preserve the existing development, given the lack of redevelopment potential and its value as a stable housing resource near transit.
+The Forest Glen/ Montgomery Hills Sector Plan seeks to preserve the existing development, given its lack of redevelopment potential and value as a stable housing resource near transit.

-A. Land Use

-• Confirm the existing R-10 Zone for the Fields of Silver Spring (2103 Hildarose Drive) to preserve this existing housing resource.

-B. Environment

-- Provide environmental site design features to treat storm water on site. - Plant additional trees to shade and cool parking lots. - Implement sustainable parking lot elements (see Appendix Section X)
+- A. Land Use and Zoning - Confirm the existing R-10 Zone for the Fields of Silver Spring (10111 McKenney Avenue) to preserve this existing housing resource. - B. Environment - Provide environmental site design features to treat storm water on site. - Plant additional trees to shade and cool parking lots. - Implement sustainable parking lot elements.

-3.3.3 Belvedere Apartments (2107 Belvedere Boulevard)
+3.1.3 Belvedere Apartments (2107 Belvedere Boulevard)

-The site is approximately 3.3 acres with multiple two- and three-story apartment buildings.
+The site is approximately 3.4 acres with multiple two- and three-story apartment buildings.
 The property maintains a significant setback from Belvedere Boulevard with stately mature trees that enhance the neighborhood setting.
 The trees complement Belvedere Boulevard's street trees, forming a campus-like feeling.
 Walkways and surface parking areas extend throughout the property without any storm water management treatment facilities.